 Quiet Moments Captured

-Capture one or two and change it up.
+Capture one or two shots, then change it up.
 You'll gain a better understanding not just of your subject but of the ability to discipline yourself in being a shooter who edits as you capture.
-You never see the same image twice right?
-You see other versions with different iterative changes to focal length, composition, mise-en-scene and how your subject presents themselves within those shots.

-I know in my mind looking back at this moment, I just was amazed of how the light was hitting the subjects face, how everything around him was dark it felt like a scene in a movie, just needed to have a slow craning shot down from the ceiling into his frame of him reading the paper, turning his head slowly towards someone entering the room and asking him to shift himself off from the sofa, whilst he rolls his eyes in dismay from leaving his little zone.
+I know in my mind looking back at this moment, I just was amazed with how the light was hitting the subjects face, how everything around him was dark, it felt like a scene in a movie, where a slow low-angle pan from the base of the newspaper then moves up to reveal the subjects eyeline.

 Challenge yourself to think about in camera editing, what type of composition, natural focal point and framing you want to achieve; If you've got a easy going subject who's clearly happy just doing their thing, you'll be able to just flow with that and capture some great shots.
 You may even surprise yourself with your captures.

 Thanks for reading.
 Comment if you have any thoughts or stories of your own recent experiences shooting moments just like this.